stephyraju/comic-character-dashboard/README.md

 1. Information Modal

-   * The modal pops up when open the page, which has brief information about the dashboard.The user can close it either using the button at the bottom or the 'x' mark on the top right.
+   * The modal pops up when open the page, which has brief information about the dashboard.
+The user can close it either using the button at the bottom or the 'x' mark on the top right.
    * The user can open the information modal by clicking the information icon on the navbar too.
 2. Reset